Key Learning Points

 During that time, herbs that perhaps were too powerful or had major side-effects have been calmed by the addition of other herbs to steady and direct them.

 Chinese herbal formulae are nearly always a mix of between two and 20 herbs, commonly 6 to 10.
-If you read my page on Primary and Secondary Actions you'll perhaps appreciate that one of the problems with modern medicine is that, in an attempt to isolate the pure active principle of a medicine, you lose all the other compensating qualities that are present in the original herb or formula.
+If you read my page on Primary and Secondary Actions you’ll perhaps appreciate that one of the problems with modern medicine is that, in an attempt to isolate the pure active principle of a medicine, you lose all the other compensating qualities that were present in the original herb or formula.

-Consequently, although Chinese 'erbal formulae are prescribed on the basis of their primary actions, their secondary actions are looked after by the combination of deputy, assistant and messenger herbs added to the formula to make it do what is needed.
-The whole combination therefore has few if any secondary actions.
+Consequently, although Chinese ‘erbal formulae are prescribed on the basis of their primary actions, their secondary actions are looked after by the combination of deputy, assistant and messenger herbs added to the formula to make it do what is needed.
+The whole combination therefore has few if any unexpected secondary actions.

 Doctors giving Western medicines are often foxed by what happens when they give a range of medicines on the same day or together.
 The medicines don’t always behave as expected, and doctors now realise that in some patients, combinations are either ineffective or cause additional problems.